Autocrit/cnc_pendant_to_duet/README.md

 ### Resistors (R1 & R2)

 The resistors are optional when connecting to a Duet 3.
-If omitted, the pads should be bridged (see image)
+If omitted, the pads of R1 should be bridged (see image).
 ![Bridge resistors](./images/bridge.png)

 ### 1x4 header (J1)